genexuslabs/mqtt-external-object/README.md

 &mqttStatus = MQTT.Subscribe(&mqttguid,&topic,"SaveMessage",MqttQoS.AtLeastOnce)
 ```

-The GeneXus procedure to be called when a message arrives must comply the following requirements.
+The GeneXus procedure to be called when a message arrives must comply with the following requirements.
 1) Its [Main program property](https://wiki.genexus.com/commwiki/servlet/wiki?7407) must be set to **True**
 2) The parm rule must be exactly as follows.
-First a Varchar that will be the topic, the second parameter (also Varchar) will be the message body itself, and a third parameter (DateTime) that's the timestamp when the message was received by the client.
+First, a Varchar that will be the topic, the second parameter (also Varchar) will be the message body itself, and a third parameter (DateTime) that's the timestamp when the message was received by the client.
 This DateTime is generated on the subscriber.

 ```genexus
 parm(in:&topic,in:&message,in:&dateTime);
 ```

-Once a message for the subscribed topic is received, the Procedure will be called asyncronously.
-You will not have a status back from the execution, unless you write the code yourself in your procedure.
+Once a message for the subscribed topic is received, the Procedure will be called asynchronously.
+You will not have a status back from the execution unless you write the code yourself in your procedure.

 ### Unsubscribing